Judicial system of Turkey: Military courts

 Military Courts had jurisdiction to try military personnel for military offenses, for offenses committed by them against other military personnel or crimes committed in military places, or for offenses connected with military service and duties.
 Under martial law military courts were competent to try all offences that led to the announcement of martial law.
 Article 14 of Law 353 described the offences to be tried at military courts in time of war.
-According to Article 2 of Law 353 the courts consisted of two military judges (askeri hâkim) and an officer.
-In cases involving more than 200 defendants the bench had four judges and one officer.
-Military prosecutors (askeri savcı) would be appointed according to the need.
-Judges and prosecutors held the title judge (hâkim or yargıç) along with their ordinary officer's ranks whether they are on the bench or prosecutors.

-In military courts, there rarely were defense lawyers to the accused, although the defendants were entitled to legal counsel from military personnel with the title askeri hâkim.

 Military Court of Cassation

 The Military Court of Cassation (Askeri Yargıtay) was the court of final instance for all rulings and verdicts rendered by military courts.
 It was also a court of first and final instance with jurisdiction over certain military personnel, stipulated by law, with responsibility for any specific trials of these persons.
 It had a President, usually a brigadier general and a Chief Prosecutor usually a colonel.

-Military High Court of Administration

-The Military High Court of Administration or the Supreme Military Administrative Court (Askeri Yüksek İdare Mahkemesi) had jurisdiction over military personnel in administrative cases or active military service.
-Its organization was similar to that of the Military Court of Cassation.

-Note that military courts and civilian courts did not act as subordinates to each other.
-They were independent from each other and should be immune to political influence.
-Also note that military courts are exceptional and were only available in military restricted areas.